Open-Wine-Components/umu-database/README.md

     Genshin Impact (standalone version):
     `umu-genshinimpact`

--   For games not on steam the second part of the ID should have at least one letter but preferably be a phrase thats easily understandable simply so that it's not parsed as a steam id.
-We perform a check on the second part of the UMU ID to determine if it's numeric or not.
-If it is, that part is sent as the steam ID to proton.
-Protonfixes prioritizes UMU_ID envvar, but proton itself uses SteamAppId for some game specific fixes directly.
-So, if say the game 'As Dusk falls' has both protonfixes and a proton official specific fix.
-It's UMU ID would be umu-1341820 which gets passed to protonfixes, while the second part of that -- 1341820 gets parsed and passed as the SteamAppId/appid, this way it allows both Valve's fixes in their proton script (and their wine code) to work as well as our protonfixes.
+-   For games not on Steam the second part of the ID should have at least one letter, but preferably be a phrase that's easily understandable simply so that it's not parsed as a Steam ID.
+We perform a check on the second part of the umu ID to determine if it's numeric or not.
+If it is, that part is sent as the Steam ID to Proton.
+Protonfixes prioritizes the UMU_ID environment variable, but Proton itself uses SteamAppId for some game-specific fixes directly.
+So, if say the game As Dusk Falls has both protonfixes and an official Proton-specific fix.
+It's umu ID would be umu-1341820, which gets passed to protonfixes, while the second part of that (1341820) gets parsed and passed as the app ID (SteamAppId).
+This way, it allows both Valve's fixes in their proton script (and their wine code) to work as well as our protonfixes.

     Ex from proton: